dokester/BayesicFitting/docs/classdocs/ErrorsInXandYProblem.md

 As the targets need to be optimised they need a Prior.
 In the present implementation there is the same Prior for all targets, which the centered on each of the xdata values.
-S.Gull (1989) argues to use a GaussPrior with a scale similar to the errors in both X and Y.
+[S.Gull](../references.md#gull) argues to use a GaussPrior with a scale similar to the errors in both X and Y.

 <b>Attributes</b>